yennanliu/CS_basics/doc/progress.md

    	-  `# 461 Hamming Distance`
   	-  `# 69 Sqrt(x)`
   	-  `# 116 Populating Next Right Pointers in Each Node`
+  	-  `# 714 Best Time to Buy and Sell Stock with Transaction Fee`

 # 2020-03-08